 We bought the worst-rated hotel in Page.
 Here's why.

-The reviews weren't wrong.
-Tired rooms.
-Promises the place couldn't keep.
-A "free breakfast" that guests kept showing up to find didn't exist.
 If you stayed here back then and left one of those reviews, we'd like you to know something: we read them.
 Most of them twice.
 They became the to-do list.

 Why buy a hotel everyone warned you about